The Quick and Dirty Guide to Diabetes

 - Type 2 diabetes: results from insulin resistance, a condition in which cells fail to use insulin properly, sometimes combined with an absolute insulin deficiency.
 (Formerly referred to as non-insulin-dependent diabetes mellitus, NIDDM for short, and adult-onset diabetes.)

 - Gestational diabetes: is when pregnant women, who have never had diabetes before, have a high blood glucose level during pregnancy.
-It may precede development of type 2 DM.
+It may precede the development of type 2 DM.

 Other forms of diabetes mellitus include congenital diabetes, which is due to genetic defects of insulin secretion, cystic fibrosis-related diabetes, steroid diabetes induced by high doses of glucocorticoids, and several forms of monogenic diabetes.